gabrielscaranello/zorin-setup/README.md

-# Arch Linux Plasma by Gabriel Scaranello
+# Zorin OS Setup by Gabriel Scaranello

 > [!CAUTION]
 > This repository is not yet complete

 ---

-This is my Arch Linux installation setup. 😍
+This is my Zorin OS installation setup. 😍

 This guide translates my personal installation, with packages that I use in my daily life.
 Use as an example, never as an absolute truth! 😉